 Our trained instructors will devise a Rebound therapy plan tailored to meet the child’s individual capabilities and needs.
 The aim is to help the child gradually increase their range of movement on the trampoline, whether that’s lying, sitting, standing or bouncing.
 We record the child’s progress each week using an internal evaluation tool.

-We currently offer 30-minute one-to-one sessions of up to 30 minutes (depending on the individual child’s needs) once a week during term time.
+We offer one-to-one sessions of up to 30 minutes (depending on the individual child’s needs) once a week during term time.

 £20 per session, to be booked in term blocks.

 As with all our services, we ask you to bring your child to our Centre for an informal assessment first.
 We currently cannot do assessments remotely or online.